tobiasraabe/pipeline/README.rst

     $ conda install rpy2<3 tidyverse stargazer

 to get started with the minimum of packages.
-It is important that you do not use the third version of rpy2 as it is unstable.
+It is important that you do not use the third version of rpy2 on `Windows` as it is not supported.

 Usage
 -----

-Go into your project folder and create a `.pipeline.yaml` file which can be empty.
+Go into your project folder and create a ``.pipeline.yaml`` file which can be empty.
 Then, type

 .. code-block:: bash